Universality of scaling entropy in charged hadron multiplicity distributions at the LHC: SUMMARY AND CONCLUSIONS

 \section{SUMMARY AND CONCLUSIONS}

-This work was driven by two central questions: whether a universal behavior governs charged hadron multiplicities across different high-energy collision systems—from HERA to the LHC—and whether the growth of the so-called scaling entropy exhibits universality rooted in initial-state QCD dynamics.
+This work was driven by the central questions mentioned in the Introduction section.
+Namely, whether a universal behavior governs charged hadron multiplicities across different high-energy collision systems—from HERA to the LHC—and whether the growth of the so-called scaling entropy exhibits universality rooted in initial-state QCD dynamics.

 Our analysis demonstrates that, once low-multiplicity events are excluded, the entropy scaling observed in LHC data matches with remarkable precision the trends previously established in deep inelastic scattering at HERA.
 The extracted entropy growth rate, characterized by the parameter \( \lambda \), is consistent across experiments and pseudorapidity windows, reinforcing the idea of a common underlying mechanism.